richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 The IRTF consists of a number of Research Groups (RGs) chartered to research various aspects related to the broader Internet.
-The products these RGs are typically research results that are often published in scholarly conferences and journals, but can also be published as RFCs on the IRTF's RFC stream.
+The products of these RGs are typically research results that are often published in scholarly conferences and journals, but can also be published as RFCs on the IRTF's RFC stream.
 RGs also sometimes develop experimental protocols or technologies, some of which may be suitable